npomfret/crypto-exchange-metadata/README.md

 Where possible efforts are made to keep thing readable by humans.
 For example, maps are kept in alphabetical order, percentages are expressed as percentages (not decimals).

-Fields starting with a double underscore (eg `__notes: "....`) are not machine readable.
-Regard them as comments.
+Fields starting with a double underscore (eg `__notes: "....`) are not machine readable and should be regarded as comments.

 #### Exchange name